By Dara Ekanger

 All of the men/boys were thrilled with their gifts and my daughter was thrilled that she was able to make something herself to show her love for her wonderful family members!

 Of course, chocolate snowmen aren’t just for men.
 Ladies’ socks would work equally well.
 And why just snowmen?
 Buy brown socks and brown pipe cleaners and see if your kids can create Rudolph the Reindeer or any of his friends.
+These can be stocking stuffers gifts or placed under the tree.

 These adorable creations would make perfect and inexpensive gifts for Sunday School teachers, coaches, friends, and neighbors.
 Break out the crafting supplies and let your kids’ imaginations go wild!
+In fact, moms, grandmas and aunts will appreciate a chocolate gift as well.

 Dara Ekanger is a homeschooling mother of three living with her children and hunter-husband, Talmage, in the frozen tundra of South Dakota.
 She helps coordinate her local homeschool organization; loves gardening, Pride and Prejudice, and getting paid to read fabulous Molly Green Magazine articles as the publication’s senior editor.